Eva Perón: European tour

 Eva then visited Rome, where the reception was not as warm as it had been in Spain.
 Though Pope Pius XII did not give her a Papal decoration, she was allowed the time usually allotted to queens and was given a rosary.

-Her next stop was France where she met with Charles de Gaulle.
+Her next stop was France, where she met with Charles de Gaulle.
 She promised France two shipments of wheat.

 While in France, Eva received word that George VI would not receive her when she planned to visit Britain, regardless of what his Foreign Office might advise, and that her visit would not be viewed as a state visit.
 Eva regarded the royal family's refusal to meet her as a snub, and canceled the trip to the UK.
-Eva gave "exhaustion" as the official reason for not going on to Britain.
+Eva gave "exhaustion" as the official reason for not going to Britain.

 Eva also visited Switzerland during her European tour, a visit that has been viewed as the worst part of the trip.
 According to the book Evita: A Biography by John Barnes, while she travelled down a street with many people crowding her car, someone threw two stones and smashed the windshield.
 She threw her hands up in shock, but was not injured.
 Later, as she sat with the Foreign Minister, protesters threw tomatoes at her.
 The tomatoes hit the Foreign Minister and splattered on Eva's dress.
-After these two events, Eva decided to conclude the two-month tour and returned to Argentina.
+After these two events, Eva decided to conclude the two-month tour and return to Argentina.

 Members of the Peronist opposition speculated that the true purpose of the European tour was to deposit funds in a Swiss bank account, although the tour was not an unusual practice and "there are many more convenient and less conspicuous ways of depositing money in Swiss accounts than meeting the Swiss Foreign Minister and being shown around a watch factory".
 It was unlikely that a Swiss bank account existed.